 How To Buy With Bad Credit

 The best way to buy a house in Charleston with bad credit is to buy direct.
-South Carolina Homes is a professional home seller that would love to help you purchase a home.
+SC Investment Properties is a professional home seller that would love to help you purchase a home.
 Whether you require financing or are able to pay in cash, we will likely have a solution to help you get on the path to homeownership.